DylanMeeus/springboot_jwt_blog/_posts/2016-04-06-authentication-in-go.markdown

 })
 ```

 ## Putting it All Together

+With the API and UI complete, we are ready to test our application.
+Fire up the server by once again running `go run main.go`.
+Navigate to `localhost:3000` and you should see the sign in page.
+Click on the sign in button, and you will see the Auth0 Lock widget.
+Login and you will be redirected to the logged in view of the application and will be able to leave feedback on the different experiences.

+Let's take it one step further, and let's actually build and compile our application.
+Instead of writing `go run main.go`, execute the command `go build main.go` in your terminal window.
+You should see a new file appear in your directory.
+This will be a unix or windows executable file.
+Now you can run your application by simply executing `./main` in your directory and the web server will start.

+## Conclusion

 Today, we built and secured an API in Go.
 The use of handlers made our authentication in Go simple and straightforward.
-The JWT Middleware used and many of the concepts covered are not limited to our Auth0 implementation.
+We saw how we could chain multiple handlers together to create middleware in Go.
+Additionally, we built a UI in React to consume our Go API and saw how the interaction between the frontend and backend was facilitated.
+To conclude, Go is an excellent language for building scalable and highly performant API's.